oddgames-david/dpd-express/README.md

-# dpd-express
+# dpd-express-ejs

-use express as a dpd resource
+use express as a dpd resource, ads the ability to use server side templating.

 ## install